College Area, San Diego: Geography

 The College Area lies on a plateau known as Montezuma Mesa which overlooks Interstate 8.
 The neighborhood's borders are defined by Montezuma Road/Collwood Boulevard to the southwest, Interstate 8 to the north, 73rd Street to the east, and El Cajon Boulevard to the south.
 A large canyon opens up in the center of the SDSU campus known as Aztec Bowl and descends toward Alvarado Creek in Mission Valley.
 Canyon Crest Drive snakes down through the canyon from 55th Street to College Avenue.

 Transportation

-MTS (Metropolitan Transit System) operates the San Diego Trolley to SDSU Transit Center and the Alvarado Medical Center trolley station, both of which are in the College Area.
+MTS (Metropolitan Transit System) operates the San Diego Trolley to SDSU Transit Center and UC San Diego Health East station, both of which are in the College Area.
 The trolley station at SDSU, as well as a bus plaza, make up the SDSU Transit Center.
-Bus routes 11, 11A, 14, 936, and Rapid Bus 215 go to the Transit Center, to name a few.
 Transfers are made from the SDSU trolley subway station located at the Transit Center, underneath the bus plaza.
 Riders can go up to the bus plaza via elevator or stairs.

-As of October 12, 2014, the SDSU Transit Station serves as the starting point for MTS Rapid Bus Route 215.
-A high-frequency, limited-stop service runs between San Diego State University and Downtown San Diego via El Cajon Boulevard and Park Boulevard.
-This route provides a convenient transit option for visitors and nearby neighbors from downtown San Diego, North Park and Hillcrest to shop and dine in the busy commercial corridor.
+As of October 12, 2014, the SDSU Transit Center serves as the starting point for MTS Rapid Bus Route 215.
+A high-frequency, limited-stop service runs between San Diego State University and downtown San Diego via El Cajon Boulevard and Park Boulevard.

-Traffic

-The College Area is accessible from Interstate 8, State Route 94.
-Surface streets entering into the College Area include 70th Street (accessible from I-8), College Avenue (accessible from I-8 and SR94) and 54th Street and Montezuma Road (accessible from I-8).
-Built in July 2005 there is also a mass transit connection by MTS San Diego Trolley accessing the SDSU on-campus underground station.
-Traffic can be high during the day however, local residents and City officials working together to increase pedestrian and bicycle routes and modifying the street infrastructure to eleviate any congestion in the area as the population grows in the neighborhoods.